 Research has shown caffeine helps with thinking, from 32 mg to 300 mg.
 The Johns Hopkins study used 200 mg, which seems to be the best for memory.
 People who usually drink more than 250 mg of caffeine were not in the study.

-Knowing how caffeine affects memory can help us use memory retention supplements and study productivity hacks.
+Knowing how cimpact of caffeine on memory and focus can help us use memory retention supplements and study productivity hacks.
 This can help us do better in school and work.

 The Relationship Between Caffeine and Attention